Use ChatGPT's Preferred Content Structure To Get Cited More Often

 How to organize pages for AI parsing and citation

 Strong structure is not about rigid formatting.
 It's about helping AI understand what your page is trying to answer, and where each answer lives.
+When you structure content for Google and ChatGPT at once, one page can rank in search and surface in AI answers.

 1. Start with the answer, then explain it